 The Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on Their Destruction is the cornerstone of the international effort to end the suffering and casualties caused by anti-personnel mines.

-Convention Text | Official Language Versions
+Convention Text | Official Versions

 Convention Text | Unofficial Translations

-In the picture above, Nairobi Summit President Wolfgang Petritsch can be seen presenting a copy of the 2004 Nairobi Declaration to “representatives of the public conscience” Tun Channaret and Song Kosal of Cambodia.
-Returning to observe this presentation are Jody Williams and Cornelio Sommaruga.
-They are joined by the Minister of Foreign Affairs of Kenya, Chirau Ali Mwakwere.
+In the picture above, Nairobi Summit President Wolfgang Petritsch presents a copy of the Nairobi Declaration to ICBL representatives Tun Channaret and Song Kosal of Cambodia.
+Returning to observe this presentation are Jody Williams and Cornelio Sommaruga, joined by the Minister of Foreign Affairs of Kenya, Chirau Ali Mwakwere.